-The greatest risk factor of a tubal pregnancy is a prior one.
-The recurrence rate is 15% after the first ectopic and 30% after the second.
-Any disruption of the normal architecture of the Fallopian tubes can be a risk factor for ectopic pregnancy.
-Previous surgery on the Fallopian tubes such as tubal ligation or reconstructive procedures, can lead to scarring and disruption of the normal anatomy of the tubes and increases the risk of an ectopic.
-Likewise, pelvic infections, congenital abnormalities, endometriosis, fibroid tumors or pelvic scar tissue can narrow the Fallopian tubes and disrupt egg transportation, thereby increasing the chances.
+Any disruption of the normal architecture of the fallopian tubes can be a risk factor for ectopic pregnancy.
+Previous surgery on the fallopian tubes such as tubal ligation or reconstructive procedures, can lead to scarring of the tubes and increases the risk of an ectopic.
+Likewise, pelvic infections, congenital abnormalities, endometriosis, fibroid tumors or pelvic scar tissue can narrow the fallopian tubes and disrupt egg transportation, thereby increasing the chances.

-The woman may not be aware that she is pregnant.
-These characteristic symptoms occur in ruptured ectopic pregnancies (those accompanied by severe internal bleeding) and non-ruptured ectopic pregnancies.
-However, while these symptoms are typical for an ectopic pregnancy, they do not mean an ectopic is necessarily present and could represent other conditions.
-In fact, these symptoms also occur with a threatened abortion (miscarriage) in non-ectopic pregnancies.
+The classic symptoms of an ectopic include acute abdominal pain and vaginal bleeding.
+However, these symptoms do not mean an ectopic is necessarily present and could represent other conditions.
+In fact, these symptoms also occur with a threatening miscarriage in non-ectopic pregnancies.

-The first step in the diagnosis is an interview and examination by the doctor.
+The first step in the diagnosis is an examination by the doctor.
 Occasionally, the doctor may feel a tender mass during the pelvic examination.
-If an ectopic is suspected, the combination of blood hormone tests and pelvic ultrasound can usually help to establish the diagnosis.
+If an ectopic pregnancy is suspected, the combination of blood hormone tests and ultrasound can usually help to establish the diagnosis.
 Transvaginal ultrasound is the most useful test to visualize an ectopic pregnancy.
-In this test, an ultrasound probe is inserted into the vagina, and pelvic images are visible on a monitor.
-Transvaginal ultrasound can reveal the gestational sac in either a normal (intrauterine) pregnancy or an ectopic (tubal) pregnancy, but often the findings are not conclusive.
-Rather than a gestational sac containing a visible embryo, the examination may simply reveal a mass in the area of the Fallopian tubes or elsewhere that is suggestive of, but not conclusive for, an ectopic.
 The ultrasound can also demonstrate the absence of pregnancy within the uterus.

-The beta subunit of human chorionic gonadotrophin (beta HCG) blood levels are also used in the diagnosis of ectopic pregnancy.
+Human chorionic gonadotrophin (beta HCG) blood level tests are also used in the diagnosis of ectopic pregnancy.
 Beta HCG levels normally rise during pregnancy.
 An abnormal pattern in the rise of this hormone can be a clue to the presence of an ectopic pregnancy.

 Unfortunately, a tubal pregnancy cannot lead to live birth and must be interrupted and treated.
-Following the recommended early pregnancy monitoring protocol is the best way to prevent the risk of tubal rupture.
 If detected early through either ultrasound or HCG testing, early treatment includes administration of Methotrexate to terminate the pregnancy.
 After Methotrexate administration, serum HCG levels should be monitored until the HCG level returns to less than 10 mIU/dL.